 In 1869 Assyriologist, George Smith was sorting through some unidentified cuneiform artifacts in the British Museum, when he found a ancient tablet that totally took him by surprise.
 He writes “I discovered among other things a curious religious calendar of the Assyrian, in which every month is divided into four weeks, and the seventh day or “Sabbaths’ are marked out as days on which no work should be undertaken.”

 These two strange reports are from The Babylonian Evil Days in the University of Nebraska Studies Volume 11, Issues 1-2. pages 103-5; Rest Days; A Sociological Study by Hutton Webster.
 The implications are that existing artifacts can document an ancient Mesopotamian year of twelve months each divided into four weeks of seven days.
-In addition particular days of the month were considered unfortunate for advancing certain interests and most definitely required precautions in order to be safe.
+In addition certain days of the month were considered Evil Days and unfortunate for advancing certain interests and most definitely required precautions in order to be safe.

 The seventh day of the week plays a significant place in these Babylonian religious observances.
 The Wikipedia article on the Babylonia Calendar states that that Marduk and Ishtar were worshipped on the 7th, Ninlil and Nergal on the 14th, Sin and Shamash on the 21st, and Enki and Mah on the 28th.
 In addition the nineteenth day of every month was considered “the day of anger” and was dedicated to Gula,.
 Sacrifices were offered to Ninurta on the 49th day or seven cycles of seven days.
 Most importantly the Full Moon was celebrated each month.

-- Ishtar / Inanna – Venus – Friday
+- FRIDAY – Venus – Ishtar / Inanna

-While all this information is fascinating, it does not definitely state that the Assyrian’s seven day week had (or did not have) astrological origins.
-It is possible that these connections existed in some manner, but they are not supported in this study.
+The use of the seven day planetary week in medieval Europe is well documented.
+While this information is fascinating, it does not prove that the Assyria’s seven day week had (or did not have) astrological connections beyond Saturn and the phases of the Moon.
+It is possible that other links to the seven planets exist in some manner, but they are not dealt with in this study.